E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 | Management Server | NIC | `192.168.20.10/24` | NTP, Syslog, and SNMP |
 | PC | NIC | `192.168.10.10/24` | End-User Device |

-The switches use their VLAN 20 SVIs for IP-based management while continuing to operate as Layer 2 switches for normal traffic.
+The switches use VLAN 20 SVIs for IP-based management while continuing to operate as Layer 2 switches for normal traffic.

 ---